anuragambuja/data-engineering-gcp/BigQuery.md

   - Schema auto-detection enables BigQuery to infer the schema for CSV, JSON, or Google Sheets data.
   - Schema auto-detection is available when you load data into BigQuery and when you query an external data source.
   - You don't need to enable schema auto-detection for Avro, Parquet, ORC, Firestore export, or Datastore export files.
 These file formats are self-describing, so BigQuery automatically infers the table schema from the source data.
 For Parquet, Avro, and Orc files, you can optionally provide an explicit schema to override the inferred schema.
+- BQ has built-in features like Machine Learning, Geospatial Analysis and Business Intelligence among others.
+- BQ maximizes flexibility by separating data analysis and storage in different _compute engines_, thus allowing the customers to budget accordingly and reduce costs.

 ## Architecture

 BigQuery is built on 4 infrastructure technologies.